Application deadline extended to Oct 31

 The Salmon-Safe BC Design Competition for Urban Development provides an opportunity for visionary, progressive and innovative development champions and other landowners to bring design solutions for responsible land and water management to life.
 Winners will receive $6,000 each towards the cost of a Salmon-Safe assessment and certification, which includes technical support to implement low impact development solutions and Salmon-Safe urban standards on their site to address land and water impacts.

 Do you have more questions?
-You can contact:
+Please contact: